ygboucherk/prima-pool-server/docs/guides/setup.md

 - **The web GUI is account-scoped** — it shows the logged-in account's own workers/keys, not a global operator view.
 - **No usage/billing** yet (v1).
+- **Cluster formation is not yet a single transaction** — the scheduler selects workers from the waitlist and assigns them in a multi-step write (subnet allocation, cluster + membership insert, per-worker assignment).
+Individual writes are serialized by the store lock, but the whole formation sequence is not.
+At the current single-process scale this is benign, but two formations racing could in principle pick the same cluster subnet, or a worker could be selected twice.
+The readiness/distribution path *is* atomic (a ready report or layer distribution is applied and the live gate evaluated under the store lock, so a racing dissolve can never resurrect a terminated cluster).
+Hardening formation into one transaction is planned follow-up work.